barongello/barongello.github.io/cv/cv.md

 #### Scientific research

-Worked in a project that simulates a variety of cell shapes and cellular communication to better understand (and maybe predict) how cancer's cells interact with other cells and develop/spread itself
+Worked in a project that simulates a variety of cell shapes and cellular communication to better understand (and maybe predict) how cancer's cells interact with other cells and develop/spread itself with neural networks (artificial intelligence)

 The main focus was the juxtacrine communication